natbibi/food-blog/README.md

 4. Fetch posts from api
 5. Add styling top improve UI and new features to improve UX
 5. Add test suite
+6. Add animation to home page (hope to help with load lag)

 ## Wins & Challenges
 ### Wins